American Express is widely known for its credit card products.

 If you’re looking for an alternative way to earn interest without being exposed to market volatility, American Express also offers certificates of deposit (CDs).

 As with all CDs, the downside is that you can’t access your funds during the CD term without paying a penalty.
-So, if you might need to withdraw money for an unexpected expense, you might be better off keeping your funds in a HYSA.
+So, if you might need to withdraw money for an unexpected expense, you’d be better off keeping your funds in a HYSA.

-Signing Up For An American Express Personal Savings Account
+Signing Up For An AMEX Personal Savings Account

 To sign up for an account, go here and click Open a New Account.